Following the success of Love Island's revival, a reprise of the Celebrity version has been called for.

 Love Island first aired in 2005 and 2006 on the main ITV channel, then as a Celebrity series, and struggled in the ratings.

-Now model Calum Best, who won the show alongside Bianca Gascoigne, is hoping for a new all star version.
+Model Calum Best, who won the show alongside Bianca Gascoigne, has suggested he wants a new all star version.

 After a recent stint on E4's Celebs Go Dating, still-single Calum said a new Celebrity Love Island would be perfect for him.